 What is Mediation?

-Mediation leaves control over the dispute, and the terms of any settlement, in the hands of the parties themselves, rather than strangers.
-The mediator doesn’t decide the case; instead he or she simply helps the parties come up with a solution that, while not “ideal” and not an absolute “win” for either side, is acceptable to everyone.
+Mediation leaves control over the dispute, and the terms of any settlement, in the hands of the parties themselves.
+This is quite different from a trial in court or an arbitration hearing, where the parties turn over control of the case and the outcome to strangers – a judge, jury, arbitrator or panel of arbitrators who decide the case.
+The mediator doesn’t decide the case.
+Instead, he or she simply helps the parties come up with a solution that, while not “ideal” and not an absolute “win” for either side, is acceptable to everyone.
 The mediator’s primary role is to act as an “agent of reality,” someone who points out privately to each side what their risks are and how much it is likely to cost for that “day in court.”

 What is Arbitration?